deependra-raj-amit/doctorsBookingApp/README.md

 Doctor Appointment Booking App
-Developed by:
-Deependra Raj Amit
-CSE IV Year, Roll No: 310521104025

 Project Overview
 The Doctor Appointment Booking App provides an easy-to-use platform for users to book appointments with doctors, view doctor profiles, and manage their schedules.
 It is built using the MERN stack (MongoDB, Express.js, React, Node.js) and aims to simplify the process of booking and managing healthcare appointments for both patients and doctors.